 -We are most interested in projects that use citizen science; or are about community education that leads to conservation.

-SEGS Application Process– EOI first (just two questions) and if your project fits, then you go on to Stage 2 with a bunch of other questions
+SEGS Application Process– the EOI is the first stage (just two questions) and if your project fits, then you go on to Stage 2 with a bunch of other questions, listed in this document.

 Frequently Asked Questions – your question might get answered here.